wdenton/splurge/README.markdown

 [data2xml.pl](data2xml.pl) (as taken from MOSAIC's code) will convert the library-generated data into richer XML that we will use for the work, as describe in the [usage data README](http://library.hud.ac.uk/data/usagedata/_readme.html) from their [script repository](http://library.hud.ac.uk/data/usagedata/)).

-# Building the recommendation Engine
+# Building SPLURGE

-The purpose of the hackfest is to build the code to make the recommendation engine work.
+The purpose of the hackfest is to build the code to make the Recommendation Wngine work.
 When the Recommendation Engine is given an ISBN or other ID number it will suggest a list of related items.

 Pattern's [Sliding Down the Long Tail](http://www.daveyp.com/blog/archives/1453) describes the logic we'll need to follow.

 Tim Spalding implemented a similar feature at [LibraryThing](http://librarything.com/).
 When asked on Twitter how it worked, he said [The best code is just statistics](https://mobile.twitter.com/librarythingtim/status/126478695828434944) and [Given random distribution how many of book X would you expect?
 How many did you find?](https://mobile.twitter.com/librarythingtim/status/126480811817046016).

+In conversation, both Pattern and Spalding mentioned the _Harry Potter effect_: some books are so popular with everyone that they need to be damped down.
+Everyone reading Freud or Ferlinghetti, Feynman or Foucault, is probably also reading J.K.
+Rowling, but that doesn't mean _Harry Potter and the Goblet of Fire_ should be recommended to people looking at _Totem and Taboo_ or _Madness and Civilization_.

 ## Implementation as a web service

 The Recommendation Engine will have web-based API available at Scholars Portal.
 Ideally a library will be able to insert one line of Javascript into its HTML template to make the recommendations appear.

+# Possible future directions

+Moving data collection to Level 1 and involving course information.

 # Open data and anonymity